 - Someone else receives child benefit for a child living with you and they contribute at least an equal amount toward the child’s upkeep.

 It does not matter if the child living with you is not your own child.

 What happens if I am affected?

-- Income is more than £60,000 and you/your partner claim child benefit – repay the full amount of the child benefit.
+- If you income is more than £60,000 and you/your partner claim child benefit – repay the full amount of the child benefit.

-- Income is between £50,000 and £60,000 – a proportion of the child benefit will be clawed back on a pro-rated basis.
+- If your income is between £50,000 and £60,000 – a proportion of the child benefit will be clawed back on a pro-rated basis.
 So, if your income is £55,000, half of the child benefit will be clawed back.

 The HICBC is clawed back through your self-assessment tax return.
 If you do not already complete a tax return you will need to register with HMRC.